 There is also part 2 available, which is another 6 weeks of programming.
 In total, you’ll be looking at 12-13 weeks of learning Java.
 By the end of it, you should know how to build your own apps, and how to think like a Java programmer.
 You’ll also be ready to advance to higher rankings, and explore the language much more in-depth.

-I’m wrapping this up by giving you another website for programming exercises, specifically designed for Java that also contain the answers to each of the puzzles.
-Its so important to practice, especially when it comes to a language like Java – which at first is not at all easy to master.
+I’m wrapping this up by giving you another website for Java programming exercises, specifically designed for Java that also contains the answers to each of the puzzles.
+It’s so important to practice, especially when it comes to a language like Java – which at first is not at all easy to master.

 In total there are thirty exercises for you to try, and instead of saying ‘It’s impossible’ – take a break and come back to it later, that’s usually when the answer arrives.